oleobal/dd-dicetron/readme.md

 It attempts to tell you what your rolls were, but that gets complicated when you feed results of a roll into another.

-### Discord features

-These are on top of the features from `dd-dice`:

- - comments
- - per-user per-channel history of recent commands
- - persistent per-server prefix change.
- - persistent per-server module management

 ## Development